FJH92/Elementti/README.md

 Values above the display maximum use the top color, and values below the display minimum use the bottom color.

+Data min and Data max are displayed rounded to at most four decimals.
+Disp min and Disp max accept values with at most four decimals.

-## Main changes in v1.0.8
+## Main changes in v1.0.9

-Elementti v1.0.8 is a post-publication update.
+Elementti v1.0.9 is a post-publication update.
 Main updates since the original release include:

 * unit-aware pixel-size handling
 * custom formula maps